Escobar0/discord-markdown/README.md

 # Discord Text Formatting

-### Hello there, welcome to my discord text formatting guide!

 ---

 ### To create bolded text in discord, all you have to do is start and end the bolded text with two asterisks (*).